galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-novel-peptide-analysis/tutorial.md

 > ### {% icon hands_on %} Hands-on: Guide to MVP
 >
-> The spectra belonging to these "Novel peptides" can be viewed using MVP,this can be achieved by selecting the output from the mz to sqlite tool.
+> The spectra belonging to these "Novel peptides" can be viewed using MVP,this can be achieved by selecting the output from the `mz to sqlite tool` (Generated in the second workflow).
 > Here is a step by step guide to obtain the proteogenomic view of the "Novel peptides".
 >
 >
-> 1) Click on the **Visualize in MVP application**, it will open up a new window for MVP.
+> 1) Click on the **Visualize in MVP application**, it will open up options for visualization application in the center pane, Select **MVP Application** from the options (or Right click to open in a new window).
 >
 > ![mz to sqlite](../../images/mz2sqlite.png){:width="20%"}
 >